 Day 1) April 11th

-**The Sassi originated from a prehistoric settlement, and consist of houses dug into the limestone rock.
-The Sassi and the Park of the Cave Churches of Matera are the most outstanding, intact example of a prehistoric settlement in the Mediterranean region, perfectly adapted to its terrain and ecosystem.
-The first inhabited zone dates from the Paleolithic, while later settlements illustrate a number of significant stages in human history, and in 1993 the site was inscribed on the World Heritage List.
+*The Sassi originated from a prehistoric settlement.
+The Sassi are houses dug into the calcarenitic rock.
+The Sassi and the Park of the Rupestrian Churches of Matera are the most outstanding, intact example of a prehistoric settlement in the Mediterranean region, perfectly adapted to its terrain and ecosystem.
+The first inhabited zone dates from the Palaeolithic, while later settlements illustrate a number of significant stages in the human history, from 1992 has inscribed on the World Heritage List.

-*The abandonment of the old houses transformed the area into a ghost town often used as a film set for historical films and as a tourist destination through guided tours.
-The village of Craco can be reached via a road that climbs from the valley up the hill.
-The grooves are deep and steep offering a picturesque and suggestive landscape.
-Surrounded by pictoreque fields and olive groves, the town is a single sculptural composition of the closely aligned houses nested on the limestone cliff.
-Above the vaulted alleys and steep stairwais rise the Norman Tower and the 13th-century castle.
+**The abandonment of the old houses transformed Craco into a ghost town often used as a film set for historical films and as a tourist destination through guided tours.
+The town is reached via a road that climbs from the valley up a hill, through a picturesque and suggestive landscape.
+Surrounded by fields and olive groves, the town is a single sculptural composition of the closely aligned houses nested on the limestone cliffs.
+Above the vaulted alleys and steep stairways rises a Norman tower and the 13th-century castle.

-Easter Monday, also known as La Pasquetta, is a popular day to take a short break to the countryside to enjoy a picnic or an informal lunch with friends and family!!
+Easter Monday, also known as La Pasquetta, is a popular day to take a short break in the countryside to enjoy a picnic or an informal lunch with friends and family!!

-*This unique experience become special if shared with other people.
-A minimum number of six people interested in is required to organize it.
+This unique experience becomes even more memorable if shared with others.
+A minimum number of six - eight persons is required

 ***Among others, the “cupa cupa” is one of the most original instruments created by the folkloristic inventiveness of poor people.
 It is a tambourine that produces a characteristic sound through the friction of a long reed on a membrane positioned on top of a terracotta or tin pot.